ATTOM’s Real Estate Sales Trends for Michigan

 Real estate professionals in Michigan face challenges due to low inventory and rising prices.
 ATTOM’s real estate sales trends data is a resource that can pinpoint where the best deals are and where the risks outweigh the potential investment.

-In the face of the COVID pandemic, Michigan real estate market trends showed rising home sale prices and more home equity.
+In the face of the COVID pandemic, Michigan real estate data showed rising home sale prices and more home equity.
 The number of homes with negative equity is decreasing as home sales and home sale prices drive the value of homes up.

 Michigan has some of the lowest foreclosure rates in the country after experiencing record unemployment in the summer of 2020.
 This finding is an indicator of the resiliency of the state’s real estate market.